RobertAlvarezLL/Advanced-Programming-UC3M/README.md

 ## Collaboration

-This project was developed with Marcos Crespo as part of [MSc Statistics for Data Science/UC3M],
+This project was developed with Marcos Crespo as part of the project for the Advanced Programming subject in the MSc Statistics for Data Science at UC3M